Dharmesh-Shah/ItemzAPI/README.md

-# ItemzApp
+# ItemzAPI

-ItemzApp is developed as Open Source Application Licensed under the Apache License, Version 2.0.
+ItemzAPI is developed as Open Source Application Licensed under the Apache License, Version 2.0.
 See License.txt in the project root for license information.